Latvian language: Livonic dialect

-Middle dialect
+Central dialect

-The Middle dialect spoken in central and Southwestern Latvia is the basis of standard Latvian.
-The dialect is divided into the Vidzeme variety, the Curonian variety and the Semigallian variety.
-The Vidzeme variety and the Semigallian variety are closer to each other than to the Curonian variety, which is more archaic than the other two.
-There are three syllable intonations in some parts of Vidzeme variety of the Middle dialect, extended, broken and falling.
-The Curonian and Semigallian varieties have two syllable intonations, extended and broken, but some parts of the Vidzeme variety has extended and falling intonations.
-In the Curonian variety, ŗ is still used.
-The Kursenieki language, which used to be spoken along Curonian Spit, is closely related to the varieties of the Middle dialect spoken in Courland.
+The Central dialect spoken in central and Southwestern Latvia is the basis of standard Latvian.
+The dialect is divided into the Vidzeme variety, the Curonic variety and the Semigallic variety.
+The Vidzeme variety and the Semigallic variety are closer to each other than to the Curonic variety, which is more archaic than the other two.
+There are three syllable intonations in some parts of Vidzeme variety of the Central dialect, extended, broken and falling.
+The Curonic and Semigallic varieties have two syllable intonations, extended and broken, but some parts of the Vidzeme variety have extended and falling intonations.
+In the Curonic variety, ŗ is still used.
+The Kursenieki language, a historic variety of Latvian, which used to be spoken along Curonian Spit, is closely related to the varieties of the Central dialect spoken in Courland.

-Upper Latvian dialect
+High Latvian dialect

-Upper Latvian dialect is spoken in Eastern Latvia.
-It is set apart from the rest of the Latvian by a number of phonetic differences.
-The dialect has two main varieties – Selonian (two syllable intonations, falling and rising) and Non-Selonian (falling and broken syllable intonations).
-There is a standard language, the Latgalian language, which is based on deep non-Selonian varieties spoken in the south of Latgale.
-The term "Latgalian" is sometimes also applied to all non-Selonian varieties or even the whole dialect.
-However, it is unclear if it is accurate to use the term for any varieties besides the standard language.
-While the term may refer to varieties spoken in Latgale or by Latgalians, not all speakers identify as speaking Latgalian, for example, speakers of deep Non-Selonian varieties in Vidzeme explicitly deny speaking Latgalian.
+High Latvian dialect is spoken in Eastern Latvia.
+It is set apart from the rest of the Latvian by a number of phonological differences.
+The dialect has two main varieties – Selonic (two syllable intonations, falling and rising) and Non-Selonic (falling and broken syllable intonations).
+There is a standard language, i.e., the Standard Latgalian, another historic variety of Latvian, which is based on deep non-Selonic varieties spoken in the south of Latgale.
+The term "Latgalic" is sometimes also applied to all non-Selonic varieties or even the whole dialect.
+However, it is unclear if using the term for any varieties besides the standard language is accurate.
+While the term may refer to varieties spoken in Latgale or by Latgalians, not all speakers identify as speaking Latgalic; for example, speakers of deep Non-Selonic varieties in Vidzeme explicitly deny speaking Latgalic.
 It is spoken by approximately 15% of Latvia's population, but almost all of its speakers are also fluent in the standard Latvian language and they promote the dialect in popular culture in order to preserve their distinct culture.
 The Latvian Government since 1990 has also taken measures to protect the dialect from extinction.